-So they’re okay with that, but you can not use this music to add to your Facebook videos.
+They’re okay with that, but you can not use this music to add to your Facebook videos.
 You can not use this music to add to your Instagram videos.
 It’s only free and available for you to use for YouTube music only.

-So I was using YouTube’s audio library music for my Facebook live stream and YouTube live stream.
+I was using YouTube’s audio library music for my Facebook live stream and YouTube live stream.
 I thought it’s just one video, but no, it’s not.
 It’s on two different platforms.
 It’s technically two different videos.

 And they also say you can’t do anything dodgy with it or illegal, but that’s just given.
 But I guess we live in a world where that has to be called out.

-So that’s the first free option for getting music with the caveat that you have to use it for YouTube only.
+That’s the first free option for getting music with the caveat that you have to use it for YouTube only.
 You can’t use it for other platforms.
 The second option that I want to go through is Facebook, Facebook’s option.

-So Facebook has their own music option as well, and they call it the Sound Collection.
+Facebook has their own music option as well, and they call it the Sound Collection.
 Like they’re trying to be like this cool, you know, jazz club.
 This is the Sound Collection from Facebook.

 And there are all these tracks as well.
 Slide, they’re different to the ones that you get from YouTube, obviously.
 And then you can filter by genre, you can filter by mood, there are even ones with vocals.

 And they there’s currently 7,000 over 7,000 tracks, which is a lot of tracks.
-So these are ones that you can access once again for free.
+These are ones that you can access once again for free.
 The catch is, and people don’t read terms and conditions, the catch is once again, with the Facebook sound collection, you can only use this for Facebook, right?

-So you can’t take Facebook’s music and use it on YouTube.
+You can’t take Facebook’s music and use it on YouTube.
 You can’t take it and use it on Twitch or you can’t take it and you can’t use it on any other social media platform that is not Facebook-specific.

 I don’t know about Instagram.
 I couldn’t tell from these terms and conditions so I’m not going to comment about that, but just keep in mind that if you do want to use this music that it’s only available for Facebook, if you choose to use it.

-So let’s talk about, so we talked about the free option that you get from YouTube.
+Let’s talk about, so we talked about the free option that you get from YouTube.
 And we talked about the option that you get from Facebook.
 Let’s talk about some paid options now.
 I’m really excited to talk about these ones.